MedChain-CS506/portal/README.md

 - Once inside the root directory, run the script `./run_blockchain`
 - Additionally, you can test the smart contract by running `truffle test` (again, from the root directory)

-### Now, you can run the client app on your localhost by:
+### Now, you can run the client app on your localhost

 ~~~~bash
 cd client